-- MAY omit a non-touch navigation option (that is, may omit a trackball, d-pad, or wheel) - MUST report the correct value for android.content.res.Configuration.navigation [Resources, 40] - MUST provide a reasonable alternative user interface mechanism for the selection and editing of text, compatible with Input Management Engines.
-The upstream Android open source software includes a selection mechanism suitable for use with devices that lack non-touch navigation inputs.
+- MAY omit a non-touch navigation option (that is, may omit a trackball, d-pad, or wheel) - MUST provide a reasonable alternative user interface mechanism for the selection and editing of text, compatible with Input Management Engines.
+The upstream Android open source implementation includes a selection mechanism suitable for use with devices that lack non-touch navigation inputs.